mozbrick/brick/slider/README.md

 ## ___change___

-Fired by the slider when its value is changed
+Fired by the slider when its value is changed (ie: at the end of a drag that changes the value)

 ## ___input___